robolyst/osquant/content/papers/intro-to-black-scholes-and-hedging/index.md

 \Delta = \frac{\delta V}{\delta S}
 $$

+A neat interpretation of this is that delta \\( \Delta \\) tells you how many units of the underlying you are exposed to.
+For example, if an option's delta is 1, then for every $1 change in the underlying we would expect the option's value to change by $1.
+In other words, 1 option behaves just like 1 unit of the underlying.
+If the delta was 0.5, then 1 option would behave like 0.5 underlyings.

 For a long call option, delta will be between 0.0 and 1.0.
 Delta will be zero if the option is far out of the money or one if deep in the money.
 This is the same for a short put positions.
 For both a long put and short call, delta is between 0.0 and -1.0.

 We learned before that a long call and a short put position at the same strike is equilavent to a forward contract.
 A forward contract has a delta of one.
 We can then say that the delta of a call minus the delta of a put equals one: